metamn/beat/code/pages/web-trends-september-2016/web-trends-september-2016.md

 ## Raster images

 With video came bandwidth saving.
 That's reducing the size of the content to the smallest, still enjoyable format.
-A technique is rastering, eliminating some pixels and even whole lines to reduce weight.
+Such a technique is rastering, eliminating some pixels and even whole lines to reduce weight.

-With the brutalist style rising<sup id="footnote--3">[3](#footnotes--3)</sup> this effect will be used by many.
+With the brutalist style rising<sup id="footnote--4">[4](#footnotes--4)</sup> this effect will be used by many.

 ## Rolling chars

-It's like marquee but every single char is rotated, spinned before being displayed.
+It's like marquee but every single char is rotated, spinned during being displayed.
 It's clearly a trend which won't last long.
 Maybe it's just a hype.

 ## Custom cursors